ROCm/omnitrace/source/docs/getting_started.md

 ## Data Collection Mode(s)

-Omnitrace supports several modes of recording trace and profiling data for your application:
+OmniTrace supports several modes of recording trace and profiling data for your application:

 | Mode                        | Descriptions                                                                                                                                                  |
 |-----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|